 Depending on your website’s configuration, then it will not allow the search engine to find good sitelinks to show.
 Or Google doesn’t think that the sitelinks for your site are relevant for the user’s query.

-Sitelinks can be a telltale sign of how your site is performing, and what content is important to users.
-But it can also tell you what you may not want to be important.
+Sitelinks can be a telltale sign of how your website is performing.
+As in, what content is important to your website visitors (those you want and maybe not).
+But it can also tell you what you may not want to be important to your brand that you are communicating.

 For starters Google sitelinks are amazing.
 Take a look at how much real estate you are taking up on the SERP.
 This gives the SERP to be more about you and pushes down results that are not as clean.